Sabadell

 An additional round of hiring pregnant women was held between May 2007 and July 2007, but directly when they went to give birth at Sabadell Hospital.
 A total of 120 women were included in this second phase.

-Over the years, this group of children from the city of Sabadell have been evaluated approximately every 2 years, thanks to the predisposition of their families: that is, at 6 and 14 months, at 2, 4, 7, 9, and 11 years.
-We are currently preparing for the 14-year-old visit and hope that in the future we can continue to count on their significant selfless participation.
+Over the years, this group of children from the city of Sabadell have been evaluated approximately every 2 years, thanks to the predisposition of their families: that is, at 6 and 14 months, at 2, 4, 7, 9, 11 and 14 years.
+In July 2023 we have started the 18 years visit, and it is wonderful to acknowledge the valuable selfless collaboration of these young people, thanking them for their participation and commitment.
+Thank you for being part of this journey towards a brighter future.

 • Processing of Data and Samples: